 Ray has been a resident of Bagshot for many years and was one of our first clients.

 From time to time, Bagshot Care makes small donations from which the residents of Bagshot may benefit.
 Here are some pictures of items bought with our donations.

 Replacement bench on the A30 near the junction with Higgs Lane.

 A pair of chairs bought for the church hall.

 Here are the Trustees of Bagshot Care, who meet as a committee at least three times a year to make decisions about the running of the charity.
 The Executive Committee members meet more frequently to discuss any day to day matters, to organise the AGM and to produce a Newsletter at least three times per year.

 I have lived in Bagshot since 1969.
-I have been and still am:- Volunteer minibus driver for Day Centres since 1996 Volunteer musical entertainer at Day Centres and for Alzheimer Centres since 1996 Member of Bagshot Society and previously, 10 years as Committee Member, 5 of those as Chairman.
-Volunteer driver for Bagshot Care since 2004 and Chairman since 2012
+I was a volunteer minibus driver for day centres for over 20 years, and I have been a volunteer musical entertainer at day centres and for Alzheimer centres since 1996.
+I am a member of the Bagshot Society and previously 10 years as a committee member, 5 of those as Chairman.
+I have been a volunteer driver for Bagshot Care since 2004 and Chairman since 2012.

 Kerry has been resident in Bagshot since 1974.
 She has been with Bagshot Care since its inception.